Alkholy53/MultiBot/README.md

 # Multimodal LLM Chatbot with Image Captioning, Memory, and Audio I/O

 ## Project Overview
 This project is a multimodal chatbot that processes text, image, and audio inputs.
-It uses OpenAI's CLIP for image captioning, Salesforce's BLIP model for generating dynamic image descriptions, and audio I/O for speech recognition and synthesis.
+It uses Salesforce's BLIP model for generating dynamic image descriptions, and audio I/O for speech recognition and synthesis.
 LangChain powers document handling and question answering, while Chroma provides vector storage for enhanced retrieval.
 The chatbot leverages Ollama LLM to generate accurate, context-aware responses, integrating Retrieval-Augmented Generation (RAG) to retrieve relevant documents for improved performance.

 ## Features
 - **Image Captioning**: Generate captions for uploaded images using CLIP and BLIP.